jalley64/A-league-about-nothing/README.md

 - FAAB dollars are tradeable
 - There is a one day waiting period for waivers to clear
 - Free agency locks a week after the championship ends, through the end of the rookie draft.
-- Daily waivers will be used throughout the season and offseason, outside of locking from gametime through the start of the week waiver clear.
+- Daily waivers will be used throughout the season and offseason (outside of the dead zone), outside of locking from gametime through the start of the week waiver clear.
+- FA pickups are locked from Championship week through the rookie draft, this is the dead zone.

 ### Trades ###
 - Trades will be processed right away, if collusion is suspected file a report with the commissioner.